Genetically modified fish: AquAdvantage salmon

 To prevent the genetically modified fish inadvertently breeding with wild salmon, all the fish raised for food are females, triploid, and 99% are reproductively sterile.
 The fish are raised in a facility in Panama with physical barriers and geographical containment such as river and ocean temperatures too high to support salmon survival to prevent escape.
 The FDA has determined AquAdvantage would not have a significant effect on the environment in the United States.
 A fish farm is also being readied in Indiana where the FDA has approved importation of salmon eggs.
 As of August 2017, GMO salmon is being sold in Canada.
 Sales in the US began in May 2021.
+AquaBounty ended fish production in December 2024.

 Detecting aquatic pollution (potential)

 Several research groups have been developing GM zebrafish to detect aquatic pollution.
 The laboratory that developed the GloFish originally intended them to change color in the presence of pollutants, as environmental sentinels.
 Teams at the University of Cincinnati and Tulane University have been developing GM fish for the same purpose.

 Several transgenic methods have been used to introduce target DNA into zebrafish for environmental monitoring, including micro-injection, electroporation, particle gun bombardment, liposome-mediated gene transfer, and sperm-mediated gene transfer.
 Micro-injection is the most commonly used method to produce transgenic zebrafish as this produces the highest survival rate.